ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-advanced-1/code-engine/index.md

     ibmcloud ce repo list
  ```

-2. Create images/code-engine from the private repo
+2. Create images from the private repo

 The build configuration for the Code Engine can be created using code engine (ce) cli.
 The create the build image from the private repo using the secret access, the below cli to be used
 - ```bash